Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 Hello guys, if you want to learn Python in 2022 and looking for some Free Websites and free Python tutorials then you have come to the right place.
 Earlier, I shared the best Python programming courses and Python projects which you can do to learn Python.😊👨‍💻

+### 📄 License
+This project is licensed under the MIT License - see the LICENSE.md file for details

  <h2>About Python🤔</h2>

 Python is currently the world’s #1 programming language and its popularity is growing every passing day, thanks to Data Science and Machine learning and awesome Python libraries like Pandas, NumPy, and TensorFlow.